-What’s more, several recent studies indicate that warranty service for electronic items is rarely needed at all during the first year, and I have to agree after working in that business for decades.
+What’s more, several recent studies indicate that warranty service for electronic items is rarely needed at all during the first year, and I have to agree after working in that field for decades.

 With relatively few exceptions, if a product happens to last through the initial warranty period it’ll usually last through the extended warranty period as well.

 Typical 2 year “product protection plans” are really only active for one year, and they’re rarely used during the year in which they’re in force.

-As I mentioned above, most electronic items that make it past their warranty period without a breakdown tend to last long after the warranty has expired.
+As mentioned above, most electronic items that make it past their warranty period without a breakdown tend to last long after the warranty has expired.

 Of course there are exceptions and there has indeed been a time or two when I joked “I wish I had bought the extended warranty!”, but those are rare exceptions instead of the rule.

 Bottom line: There’s a reason many stores push extended warranties so hard: The money you pay for them is almost pure profit for the retailer since they’re so rarely used.

 In my opinion you’d be better off saving the $100 you’d pay for an extended warranty to apply towards the purchase of a new laptop in 3 or 4 years.

 Technology changes so quickly these days that the typical computer will be technologically outdated before it ever needs a visit to the repair shop.